albuch/sbt-dependency-check/README.md

-dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the _experimental_ CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the _experimental_ autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true
+dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the _experimental_ CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the _experimental_ autoconf Analyzer should be used. | true dependencyCheckPipAnalyzerEnabled | Sets whether or not the _experimental_ pip Analyzer should be used | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNodeAuditAnalyzerEnabled | Sets whether or not the Node Audit Analyzer should be used. | true